Marco St. John

 Marco St. John (born Marco John Figueroa Jr.; May 7, 1939) is an American actor who has appeared in films and television programs.
-He is known for his role as the horny truck driver in the 1991 film Thelma & Louise and for playing Sheriff Cal Tucker in the 1985 horror film Friday the 13th: A New Beginning.
+He is known for his role as the lascivious and obnoxious truck driver in the 1991 film Thelma & Louise and for playing Sheriff Cal Tucker in the 1985 horror film Friday the 13th: A New Beginning.
+He has also worked as a theater producer and cultural organizer on the Mississippi Gulf Coast.